Omenop/Avehost/latest.md

-These are internal releases for Amber DChat.
+These are internal releases for Ave Host.